 Theraflu (pseudoephedrine) Daytime Severe Cold Side Effects

-Note: This page contains side effects data for the generic drug acetaminophen / dextromethorphan / pseudoephedrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Theraflu (pseudoephedrine) Daytime Severe Cold.
+Note: This document contains side effect information about acetaminophen / dextromethorphan / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Theraflu (pseudoephedrine) Daytime Severe Cold.

 For the Consumer